ying-tang/help-documentation/_userguides/Box_Panel.md

 ### Navigating the Box Panel Dashboard

-From the Box Panel Dashboard, you can see a consolidated asset view of all of your **IBM Blue Box Dedicated** and **IBM Blue Box Local** instances, on one screen.
+From the Box Panel Dashboard, you can see a consolidated asset view of all of your **IBM Bluemix Private Cloud** and **IBM Bluemix Private Cloud Local** instances, on one screen.

 The top of the Dashboard displays the infrastructure currently in use, with your list of hosts.